Rudy Lai

 1 updates

-Goldman Sachs published research estimating generative AI could boost labor productivity growth by 1.5 percentage points, highlighting AI’s economic potential.
+Goldman Sachs research estimates generative AI could boost aggregate labor productivity growth by 1.5 percentage points, signaling AI's broader economic impact.

 2022 Q4: no updates